 House Family Groups

 House Families at MCC play a vital role in assisting students to belong to the College community.
 Each student is assigned to a House Family when they enrol at MCC and from that moment, they become an integral part of the family.
 The House Family culture belongs in every aspect of schooling and extends to all areas of student life; academic, sporting, social and spiritual.
-There are four House Families that are each overseen by their House Family Coordinator.
+There are four House Families that are each overseen by their House Family Coach.